 If you are a real food lover, and would like to know more about the Dutch and the Food, we strongly recommend to do the Free Food tour!
 We will tell you all about the local food and let you taste it!Beer places we love in Amsterdam

-For a taste of authentic Amsterdam flavour and Dutch culture, don't miss a visit to a traditional Dutch pub known as a 'brown café' (bruin café).
+For a taste of the authentic flavor of Amsterdam flavor and culture, don't skip a visit to a traditional Dutch pub known as a 'brown café' (bruin café).
 These local watering-holes are a quintessential part of Amsterdam’s culture – and are the favoured haunts of some colourful local personalities.

 Being sandwiched between Belgium and Germany, it would be sort of weird (not to mention: a total waste) if the Dutch didn’t get passionate about every decent monk’s favorite beverage.
 But with this much to choose, where to begin your own beer quest?Beer places we recommend: